Salt Therapy Methods

 – Use natural rock salt known to have beneficial relaxing effects

-– In chronic respiratory conditions salt lamps can be used in connection with Saltair device to extend the length of salt therapy during the day
+– Use salt lamps in connection with Saltair device to extend the therapy in chronic respiratory conditions

-– Used alone, not enough salt ions to make a difference in chronic respiratory diseases;
+– Used alone, they do not provide enough salt ions to make a difference in chronic respiratory diseases

-5. Neti Pots – are usually made of ceramic, glass, metal or plastic and have a spout near the bottom and a handle on the opposite side.
+Neti pots are usually made of ceramic, glass, metal or plastic, have a spout near the bottom and a handle on the opposite side.
 They use saline solution to clean the nasal passages and sinuses.
-Using the neti pot the saline solution is introduced into one nostril and let it run through nasal cavities, using gravity and along with head positioning, while the mouth is open for breathing.
-The application of saline nasal spray is another technique but is relatively inefficient in washing mucus in the whole nasal cavities rather just hydration of mucosa.
-A small amount of baking soda is used sometimes.
+Using the neti pot or sinus rinse system, the saline solution is introduced into one nostril and let run through the nasal cavity.
+Using gravity along with head positioning, the saline solution goes through the nasal cavity, while the mouth can stay open for breathing.
+The use of saline nasal spray is another technique but is relatively inefficient in washing mucus in the entire nasal cavity.
+Some people also use a small amount of baking soda in the saline solution.

-– can be useful in clearing the massive mucus production from nasal passages in sinus infections, followed by salt therapy with Saltair
+– Can be useful in clearing the increased mucus production from nasal passages in sinus infections

-– cleaning is limited to nasal passages and not able to reach small airways as dry salt aerosol does
+– Unable to reach small airways as dry salt aerosol does;

-– anti-inflammatory effect of salt is reached with long exposure
+– Unable to offer the anti-inflammatory effect of salt therapy that is reached only with long exposure